daniestevez/gr-sids/README.md

     format is as in 41.82748 or -23.84850.
 Positive coordinates are North or East.
 Negative coordinates are South or West.

-For the **recording** block you also have to provide the start of the recording in UTC.
+For the **recording** method you also have to provide the start of the recording in UTC.
 The format is YYYY-MM-DD HH:MM:SS.

 The blocks expect PDUs containing the telemetry packets.
 For AX.25 telemetry,